Exiturn/app1-jsm-tailwind/README.md

 # GPT-3 Practice React App

-This is a website application that is based on one of the challenge projects from JavaScript Mastery on Youtube.
+This is a fully responsive, modern UI website application that is based on one of the challenge projects from JavaScript Mastery on Youtube.
 Built with React.js and styled with TailwindCSS.